kbalog/uis-dat630-fall2016/Elasticsearch.md

 ## What is Elasticsearch?

-Open source search engine built on top of [Apace Lucene](http://lucene.apache.org/).
+[Elasticsearch](https://www.elastic.co/products/elasticsearch) is an open source search engine built on top of [Apace Lucene](http://lucene.apache.org/).
 Elasticsearch is distributed, which means that indices can be divided into shards and each shard can have zero or more replicas.
 All of its functionality is available through a RESTful API.

 ## Tutorials and Resources